erduotong/nuitka-doc-zh/docs/--help.md

                         check User Manual for full list of available values.

   Windows specific controls:
+    --windows-console-mode=CONSOLE_MODE
+                        Select console mode to use.
+Default mode is 'force' and creates a console window unless the program was started from one.
+With 'disable' it doesn't create or use a console at all.
+With 'attach' an existing console will be used for outputs.
+Default is 'force'.
     --windows-icon-from-ico=ICON_PATH
                         Add executable icon.
 Can be given multiple times for different resolutions or files with multiple icons